sphinx-doc/sphinx/doc/man/sphinx-build.rst

    **latexpdf**
      Build LaTeX files and run them through :program:`pdflatex`.
+     If :confval:`language` is set to ``'ja'``, build LaTeX files and run them through :program:`platex/dvipdfmx`, rather.

    **latexpdfja**
      Build LaTeX files and run them through :program:`platex/dvipdfmx`.
-     For Japanese documents.
+     As :progname:`platex` is a TeX-engine designed for use with Japanese LaTeX document classes, this is a priori not recommended (nor needed, see previous item.)

    **info**
      Build Texinfo files and run them through :program:`makeinfo`.

    .. important::
       Sphinx only recognizes the ``-M`` option if it is placed first.

    .. versionadded:: 1.2.1